 First – you should read this tutorial in its entirety – it will start you on the one true path to BIR nirvana!
 This author really knows their stuff and I simply can’t improve on their techniques and instructions when it comes to curry and the base.

 Now that you’ve done that, I will teach you how to make my version of curry base, which will serve as the foundation recipe for the next few posts!
 It is – unsurprisingly – a more complex version of the curry base used in most curry houses, using Indian Akhni spiced broth instead of just plain water.

-Be advised that this makes a LOT of base – but scaling the recipe down simply doesn’t work well, and the good news is that it freezes perfectly.
+Be advised that this makes a LOT of base – but the good news is that it freezes perfectly.
 Once you’ve gone to the trouble of creating the curry base, you can literally have dinner on the table in 15 minutes and in near-infinite variety by varying finishing spices and meats.